 Buddy Runners are not permitted for the 65km Standley Monster Event

-Drop bags can be left at the time of registration for any of the manned aid stations.
+Drop bags can be left at the time of registration for the Simpsons Gap aid station ~40km.
 Our preference is for the insulated zip top shopping bags for consistency.
 Check point labels will be available to be filled out at registration to attach to your bags for clear identification.
-We encourage you to identify your bags with your own coloured ribbon or similar to allow you to find them quickly at an aid station.
+We encourage you to identify your bags with your own coloured ribbon or similar to allow you to find them quickly at the aid station.

 - Being at least 18 years of age at the date of the event starting